dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     git checkout -b feature_777_wrapper_xyz

-  replacing *feature_777_wrapper_xyz* with your feature branch name.
+  replacing *feature_777_wrapper_xyz* with the user's feature branch name.

-* Verify that you are working in the correct branch by running:
+* Verify that the user is working in the correct branch by running:

   .. code-block:: ini

     git branch

-  You should see something like the following:
+  Something like the following will be output:

   .. code-block:: ini